Mimetic Explicit Time Discretiztions: Wave Equations With Variable Material Properties

-provide an applied example that was studied by Yee \cite{Yee1966} with essentially the same ideas that are used in this paper.
-Here $\vec{B}$, $\vec{E}$, $\vec{D}$ and $\vec{H}$ are vector functions of $(x,y,z,t)$ while $\mu$ and $\epsilon$ are symmetric positive definite matrices that depend only on the spatial variables.
-The meaning of variables and their distance units are:

-Representing Maxwell's equations using diagram chasing uses the center square in Figure \ref{Exact-Sequences} which is reproduced in Figure \ref{Maxwell-Sequences} using notation appropriate to Maxwell's equations, that is, by setting ${\bf A} = \epsilon$ and ${\bf B} = \mu$.
+Representing Maxwell's equations \ref{Maxwell Equations} using diagram chasing uses the center square in Figure \ref{Exact-Sequences} which is reproduced in Figure \ref{Maxwell-Sequences} using notation appropriate to Maxwell's equations, that is, by setting ${\bf A} = \epsilon$ and ${\bf B} = \mu$.
 Because in Figure \ref{Maxwell-Sequences} the upper left space and the lower right space have the same labels as well as the upper right space has the same label as as the lower left space they are relabeled with $U$ and $D$ standing for up and down, that is, as $H_{CU}$, $H_{CD}$, $H_{SU}$ and $H_{SD}$.
 Maxwell's equations can be represented using $\vec{E} \in H_{CU}$, $\vec{H} \in H_{CD}$, $\vec{B} \in H_{SU}$ and $\vec{D} \in H_{SD}$.
 Here it is assumed that $\vec{J} = 0 $, but if this is not the case then $\vec{J} \in H_{SD}$.
-It is easy to check Maxwell's equation are dimensionally consistent using the information in Table \ref{Units}.